Into the Abyss at the Ross in Lincoln

 Movie & Talk with Rev. Fritz Hudson, Amy Miller, Mario Scalora, and Gerald L. Soucie Sunday, December 11, 2011 – 12:15 p.m. screening, 2pm talk

-The Movie Talk will be held in the Van Brunt Visitors Center’s Presentation Room.
+The Movie Talk will be held in the Presentation Room of the Van Brunt Visitors' Center.
 Admission to the Movie Talk is free and open to the public.
 Admission for INTO THE ABYSS is at regular Ross prices.
 The Movie Talk series is sponsored by the Friends of the Ross.

 Rev. Fritz Hudson is minister of the Unitarian Church of Lincoln.
 His Master of Divinity was earned at Harvard University.
-A member of Nebraska bar, he has provided pro-bono legal assistance to Nebraska’s immigrant community.
+A member of Nebraska bar, he has provided pro bono legal assistance to Nebraska’s immigrant community.
 His Juris Doctor degree was earned at the University of North Carolina.
-A long-time member of the American Civil Liberties Union, he currently serves on the Board of Directors of ACLU, Nebraska Chapter.
+A long-time member of the American Civil Liberties Union, he currently serves on the Board of Directors of the ACLU's Nebraska Chapter.